ritual-net/infernet-monorepo/infernet_services/services/torch_inference_service/README.md

 This starts the service via hypercorn with 2 workers at port 4998, reading in environment variables from classic_inference_service.env.

-if you have custom workflow dependencies, you should create your own image using the provided one as a base.
+If you have custom workflow dependencies, you should create your own image using the provided one as a base.

 Example curl if you are using TorchInferenceWorkflow:
 ```bash